 You can acknowledge, unacknowledge and delete multiple alarms at a time.
 To acknowledge multiple alarms at a time:

-- 1. Click Alarms on the top navigation bar.

-- 2. Select the alarms that you want to acknowledge.

-- 3. Click Acknowledge.
+- 1. Select the alarms that you want to acknowledge. - 2.
+Click Actions > Acknowledge.

 A confirmation dialog appears.
 Click acknowledge to proceed.
 If you add a comment, the comment will be added to all the alarms.